Apartment Maintenance Charges Calculation in India

 Apartment maintenance charges are basically monthly fees that residents pay to maintain the common facilities and services in the residential complex.
 These charges enable a housing society to maintain all of the operational processes to run smoothly, as well as aid in sustaining property value over the years.

-So, how are the apartment maintenance charges calculated?
+So, how apartment maintenance is calculated in India?
 Apartment maintenance charges are recurring monthly, quarterly, or yearly fees that housing societies collect to maintain, manage, and operate common areas that are not owned individually by the apartment owners.
 Common areas could include a garden, swimming pool, gym, or clubhouse.

 Living in a gated community comes with access to many shared facilities, which comes with the responsibility for routine maintenance.
-This is the primary reason for why flat owners must pay the apartment maintenance charges.
+This is the primary reason for why flat owners must pay maintenance charges in apartment communities, along with applicable taxes such as apartment maintenance GST, where relevant.

-Section 6 of the Real Estate (Regulation and Development) Act, 2016 mandates all apartment owners contribute towards maintenance costs.
-Many societies will also allocate funds to a “Sinking Fund“, which would be for future large projects such as repainting, lift replacements, or other major repairs–which has also generally had the oversight of funding and managing the costs of the works involved in these projects.
+Section 6 of the Real Estate (Regulation and Development) Act, 2016 mandates all apartment owners to contribute towards maintenance costs.
+Many societies will also allocate funds to a “Sinking Fund“, which would be for future large projects such as repainting, lift replacements, or other major repairs, which has also generally have oversight of funding and managing the costs of the works involved in these projects.

-When your monthly payment is above ₹7,500 and the society has an annual turnover above ₹20 lakhs, you are liable to pay GST at 18%.
+When your monthly payment is above ₹7,500, and the society has an annual turnover above ₹20 lakhs, you are liable to pay apartment maintenance GST at 18% as per current tax laws.

 1. Per Square Foot Model

-The most common model used in India is based on apartment size.
+The most common maintenance calculation method in India is based on apartment size.

 For example: A flat size of 1,000 sq ft at ₹3 per sq ft = ₹3,000/month.